 How to embed the Privacy Controls and Cookie Solution on a Ucraft site

 Created your Ucraft website and need to manage cookies?
-We’ll show you how!
-In this guide, you’ll learn if and when you need a cookie consent management system (CMS) for Ucraft and how to add iubenda’s Privacy Controls and Cookie Solution to your Ucraft site.
+In this guide, you’ll learn when you need a cookie consent management system for Ucraft and how to add iubenda’s Privacy Controls and Cookie Solution to your Ucraft site.

-If you have EU-based users, and your website uses cookies (which it most likely does!) you need to manage cookie consents according to the ePrivacy and GDPR.
-This means that you’ll need to block cookie scripts and similar technologies until the user gives consent.
+If you have EU-based users and your website uses cookies (which it most likely does), you need to manage cookie consents according to the ePrivacy Directive and GDPR.
+This means you need to block cookie scripts and similar technologies until the user gives consent.

-Also, for the consent to be considered valid, you’ll need to make certain disclosures via a cookie banner and link to a more detailed cookie policy.
-More details here.
+Also, for the consent to be considered valid, you need to make certain disclosures via a cookie banner and link to a more detailed cookie policy.
+See our getting started guide.

 How to add iubenda’s Privacy Controls and Cookie Solution to Ucraft

-💡Not sure what privacy documents you need for your Ucraft site?
-Do this quick quiz to see which laws apply to you and your business.
+Not sure what privacy documents you need for your Ucraft site?
+Take this quick quiz to see which laws apply to you and your business.

-Once you’ve generated and customized your Privacy Controls and Cookie Solution you can follow these steps to integrate it with your Ucraft website:
+Once you’ve generated and customized your Privacy Controls and Cookie Solution, follow these steps to integrate it with your Ucraft website:

-To get started first head over to your iubenda dashboard click on [Your website] > Privacy Controls and Cookie Solution > Embed.
+First, head over to your iubenda dashboard and click on [Your website] > Privacy Controls and Cookie Solution > Embed.

 How to add the Privacy Controls and Cookie Solution to Ucraft

-Here you can customize and then click on copy to copy your Privacy Controls and Cookie Solution.
+Here you can customize your banner and then click Copy to copy your Privacy Controls and Cookie Solution snippet.

 How to add the Privacy Controls and Cookie Solution to Ucraft